NTU-ICG/SpaceDet/README.md

 - **YOLOv10** [GitHub](https://github.com/THU-MIG/yolov10): YOLOv10, the latest in the YOLO series, introduces significant architectural improvements and optimizations.
 It is designed to deliver superior detection results with higher efficiency and accuracy compared to earlier versions.

+## Supported Object Tracking Benchmarks
+Two methods were tested: Bytetrack and BoT-SORT.
+These methods were adapted to improve their performance for space-based applications.
+For similarity calculations, Intersection over Union (IoU) and Euclidean distance were used.
+Additionally, BoT-SORT variants incorporated different global motion compensation algorithms and feature-based similarity calculations.

+- **Bytetrack**[GitHub](https://github.com/ifzhang/ByteTrack): Bytetrack is a multiple object tracking method that can use either IoU similarity calculations or Euclidean distance similarity calculations for tracking accuracy.

+- **BoT-SORT**[GitHub](https://github.com/NirAharon/BoT-SORT): BoT-SORT is a versatile multiple object tracking method that supports several similarity calculation options:
+  - **IoU Similarity Calculation**
+  - **Euclidean Distance Similarity Calculation**
+  - **Feature Similarity Calculation**: This can be done using features from YOLO, HOG, or SIFT.

+  Additionally, BoT-SORT can incorporate various global motion compensation (GMC) methods, including:
+  - ECC (Enhanced Correlation Coefficient)
+  - ORB (Oriented FAST and Rotated BRIEF)
+  - SIFT (Scale-Invariant Feature Transform)
+  - Sparse Optical Flow